Last updated on October 10th, 2022 at 06:02 pm

 Anime is not limited to one genre, and anime series and films cover all subject matters.
 The all-ages anime series market is worldwide and massive.
 The field is known for its horror and suspense anime series like Death Note, its romance anime series like Fruits Basket, and the surreal, genre-defying work of Hayao Miyazaki.

 Popularity & Demographics

 It is estimated that twenty to thirty million people watch anime series worldwide, and those fans are largely divided into five groups with different anime geared towards them.

 Whatever genre you’re looking for, there are anime series on Netflix to your taste.
-Below, we’ll look at ten of the best anime series available now on Netflix.
+Below, we’ll look at some of the best anime series available now on Netflix.

 Based on the classic Konami video game franchise, this original anime series produced by Netflix is one of the crown jewels in the company’s content library.
 Featuring the voices of Graham McTavish as the vengeful Count Dracula and Richard Armitage as monster hunter Trevor Belmont, Castlevania takes the standard Transylvanian horror story and transforms it into a tragic tale of love lost and what makes a man into a monster.

 Featuring stunning animation and bloody horror, this anime has become beloved among fans of the macabre.

 An elaborate satire of superhero conventions, One Punch Man, focuses on the character of Saitama, a powerhouse superhero who is utterly unbeatable and can defeat anyone with (you guessed it) one punch.
 All his mighty strength has left him is bored, bald, and more obsessed with the sales of his merchandise than the people he saves.

 Combining explosive action with slice-of-life comedy, One Punch Man is considered one of the best superhero anime series ever made.

 This show is currently available on Netflix in the original Japanese with English subtitles.